LeonardoGoller/LeonardoGoller.github.io/about.markdown

 its applications to physics, and I write [code](https://github.com/{{
 site.github_username }}/) in my free time.

-I can be contacted via <abbr title="{{ site.obf_email }}">email</abbr>, but may not reply instantly.
 If you want to send me a GPG encrypted email, find my [public key here](/assets/files/gpg_public.asc).
 To receive an encrypted response, send me your public key.

 For academic details see [my CV](/assets/files/cv_ayush_singh.pdf).